Pamela Young honored at regional Emmy Awards gala in San Francisco

-Veteran local broadcaster Pamela Young was honored with a Governors’ Citation at the 48th Northern California Area Emmy Awards Gala in San Francisco on Saturday.
+Veteran local broadcaster Pamela Young was honored with a Governors’ Citation at the 48th Northern California Area Emmy Awards Gala in San Francisco.

 In addition, Hawaii News Now won four Emmy Awards in the categories of News Programming and Craft Achievement.